DUI: I didn't think I'd get drunk because I was eating

 Eating food while you drink does slow down the alcohol getting into the bloodstream.
 But it doesn't prevent it.
 So you will feel the effects of the alcohol, and it will register on “blood-alcohol tests,” although it may be delayed.

-On an empty stomach, the alcohol moves quickly through the stomach, kidneys, lungs, liver, and the brain.
+On an empty stomach, the alcohol moves quickly through the stomach, kidneys, lungs, liver, and brain.
 With food, in your stomach, the progression slows down.

 If you drink on an empty stomach, you will become intoxicated more quickly than if you had been eating.

 Again, just because you were eating doesn't mean that the alcohol will have no impact on you.
-It will generally just take a longer time for the alcohol to be absorbed into your blood stream.
+It will generally just take a longer time for the alcohol to be absorbed into your bloodstream.

 About Us

-When you need an experienced Marietta DUI lawyer, call us immediately at 678-215-4106.
+When you need an experienced Marietta DUI lawyer, call us immediately at (678) 712-8561.
 We're here 24/7 to help our clients.

 Our great legal experience makes a big difference.
-We've served as a Magistrate Judge, an Assistant Attorney General and a Senior Assistant County Attorney.
+We've served as a Magistrate Judge, an Assistant Attorney General, and a Senior Assistant County Attorney.

 Make attorneys Valerie Sherman and Bill Sherman your first call!